-- Notifications of app updates should not be disabled, and it is recommended that the user installs all updates to ensure that the app will function correctly and will be kept up to date. - The app must only be used with GN ReSound devices for which it is intended, and GN ReSound take no responsibility if the app is used with other devices. - If you would like a printed version of the user guide for a smart phone app please consult customer support or our website to obtain a printed user guide.
+- Notifications of app updates should not be disabled, and it is recommended that the user installs all updates to ensure that the app will function correctly and will be kept up to date. - The app must only be used with GNR devices for which it is intended, and GNR take no responsibility if the app is used with other devices.